maidsafe/rfcs/proposed/0018-launcher-as-rest-server/authorisation_api.md

     - Line Feed as new-line
     - Padding (in case the length is not divisible by 4) set to true (will use =)
     - No line length specified
-- All mention of Integer correspond to 64 bit integers.
 - SERVER_PORT refers to the port to which the server binds

 # Detailed API Design

-The APIs can be directly invoked at localhost:SERVER_PORT or web application are expected to direct the API requests to `api.safenet`
+The APIs can be directly invoked from localhost:SERVER_PORT.
+Web application are expected to direct the API requests to `api.safenet`

 **For authorised requests, the query string and also the HTTP body payload must be encrypted using the Symmetric key